milkv-mars/mars-buildroot-sdk/README.md

-# StarFiveTech VisionFive2 SDK
+# Milk-V Mars/Mars-CM SDK

 This builds a complete RISC-V cross-compile toolchain for the `StarFiveTech` `JH7110` SoC.
-It also builds U-boot SPL, U-boot and a flattened image tree (FIT) image with a Opensbi binary, linux kernel, device tree, ramdisk image and rootfs image for the `JH7110 VisionFive2` board.
+It also builds U-boot SPL, U-boot and a flattened image tree (FIT) image with a Opensbi binary, linux kernel, device tree, ramdisk image and rootfs image for the `JH7110` `Milk-V Mars` and `Mars CM` board.

 ## Prerequisites